thbtppl/latex-tips-advice/README.md

     \DeclarePairedDelimiter\itor{\lbrack}{\lbrack} % right open interval: [x,y[
     ```

-* Display equations are part of the flow of your document and you should treat them as an integral element of your paragraph.
+* Display equations are part of the flow of your document, and you should treat them as an integral element of your paragraph.
 Therefore, if they end a sentence, they should end with a period.
 I would argue that using commas at the end of equations is more a matter of style, and could clutter your document.

 * To get correct horizontal alignment in such necessary cases, you can use the `\phantom` command to mask the character and simulate the spacing: